-Immediately upon completion of the exam in ExamSoft, the student is able to review the exam, with rationales, independently.
-Faculty conducted exam reviews take place at the end of the day the exam is given provided all enrolled students have taken the exam.
+Faculty conducted exam review takes place at the end of the day the exam is given provided all enrolled students have taken the exam.
+There is no faculty conducted exam review following the final exam.
 Every instructor who had questions on the exam is present to answer student questions and clarify the rationale for the correct and incorrect answers.
 For each question on the exam an opportunity is given for review.
 The exam review forum is not to be used for rebuttal of answers.